Tony Wai, Chief Financial Officer/Corporate Services Manager

 Allan is a member of the NZ Institute of Directors.
 He currently chairs the Metro Auckland Clinical Governance Forum across all the PHOs and DHBs in Auckland.

-Paul Roseman, Senior Manager, Strategic Development
+Paul Roseman, General Manager, Strategic Development

 Kylie Ormrod, General Manager, Practice Services

 Kylie Ormrod has extensive experience in leadership in the health sector.
 She held transformational change and performance improvement roles at ACC, including senior management for the commercial subsidiary Catalyst Injury Management Ld.
 She was the Establishment General Manager for the NZ Health Care Homes Collaborative.
 In addition, she has led several key portfolios in her time at ProCare, including National Health Targets (IPIF) Performance, Strategic Change Programme, Project Management Governance, as well as holding Acting Chief Operating Officer responsibilities.

 • Leading ProCare’s multiple-award winning Mission Smokefree programme

 • Leading ProCare’s national Health Targets/IPIF programme moving ProCare from 23rd to 1st in CVD and 29th to 2nd in Smoking Brief Advice out of 35 Primary Health Organisations

 • Leading ProCare’s planned proactive care change management work to enable patients to take control of their health needs

 She was invited to speak to the International Conferences in Integrated Care in Edinburgh Scotland (2015) and Barcelona Spain (2016).